Cameron8325/myFlix-Angular/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Contributing

+Your contributions are invaluable in enriching my knowledge and fostering growth.
+I wholeheartedly invite your input and suggestions to enhance this project.
+Whether it's sharing insights, offering feedback, or proposing improvements, your collaboration is pivotal.
+Let's embark on this journey together, advancing our expertise in the realm of web development.

+---